When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Details on Environments Related to Memory and Credit Assignment

 \subsection{Concrete Benchmarks for Memory}

-\textbf{T-Maze~\citep{bakker2001reinforcement}.} The task is almost the same as our T-Maze passive, except that the agent is not penalized if it moves left instead of right in the corridor.
+\textbf{T-Maze~\citep{bakker2001reinforcement}.} The task is almost the same as our Passive T-Maze, except that the agent is not penalized if it moves left instead of right in the corridor.
 The modification results in a credit assignment length closer to $T$.
 The authors test RL algorithms with the largest horizon of $70$.

-\textbf{Memory Length~\citep[A.6]{osband2019behaviour}}.
-The task is similar to our T-Maze passive in terms of reward memory and credit assignment lengths.
-However, we did not adopt this task because the agent cannot change the observation through its action, making the task solvable by supervised learning.
-Moreover, in this task, the observation is i.i.d. sampled at each time step, making a transition memory length of only $1$.
-The authors set the horizon at a maximum of $100$.
+\textbf{MiniGrid-Memory~\citep{gym_minigrid}.} This task has the same structure as our Active T-Maze.
+In the worst-case scenario, the optimal policy can traverse the horizontal corridor back and forth, and then follow the vertical corridor to solve the task.
+Thus, the memory and credit assignment lengths of optimal policy is upper bounded by three times the maze side length, which is $3\times 17 = 51$ for a $17\times 17$ maze (\texttt{MiniGrid-MemoryS17Random-v0}).
+The reward memory length can equal the horizon of $1445$.

 \textbf{Passive Visual Match~\citep{hung2019optimizing}}.
 The environment consists of a partially observable $7 \times 11$ grid-world, where the agent can only observe a $5\times 5$ grid surrounding itself.
 The task is separated into three phases.
 In the first, the agent passively observes a randomly generated color.
 In the second, the agent must pick up apples with immediate reward.
-In the final phase, three random colored squares are displayed, and the agent must pick up the one corresponding to the color observed in the first phase.
-While rewards are immediate with respect to the agent's actions, suggesting a short credit assignment length, this environment tests the agent's ability to recall temporally distant events.
+In the final phase, three random colored squares are displayed, and the agent must pick up the one corresponding to the color observed in the first phase, which tests the agent's ability to recall temporally distant events.
+Since rewards are relatively immediate with respect to the agent's actions, the credit assignment length of optimal policy is upper bounded by the length of the shortest path needed to traverse the grid-world, \ie $7+11 = 18$.

+\textbf{TMaze Long and TMaze Long Noise~\citep{beck2019amrl}.} Both tasks are structurally similar to our Passive T-Maze.
+In TMaze Long, the agent is forced to take the forward action until reaching the junction (\ie, the action space is a singleton except at the junction).
+At the junction, the agent is required to choose the goal candidate matching the color it observed at the starting position.
+Therefore, the memory length is the horizon $T$ and the credit assignment length is $1$ since only the terminal action can be credited.
+TMaze Long Noise introduces uniform noise appended to the observation space.
+Both tasks have a horizon and corridor length of $100$.

 \textbf{PsychLab \citep{fortunato2019generalization}}.
 This environment simulates a lab environment in first person, and can be sub-categorized into four distinct tasks.
 In all tasks, one or many images are shown, and the overall objective of all tasks is to correctly memorize the contents of the images for future actions.
 Images are passively observed by the agent, thus eliminating the need for long-term credit assignment, and instead focusing on long-term memory.